Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/ship-log.md

 }
 ```

-To help with this, download the unity explorer mod and manually position entries, then simply use the dev tools to dump all the entries to a json string you can copy and paste into your config.
+To help with this, download the unity explorer mod and manually position entries (they're located under `Ship_Body/Module_Cabin/Systems_Cabin/ShipLogPivot/ShipLog/ShipLogPivot/ShipLogCanvas/MapMode/ScaleRoot/PanRoot`), then simply use the dev tools to dump all the entries to a json string you can copy and paste into your config.

 ![autoDetectiveMode](/ship_log/auto_rumor_mode.webp)
 _A set of entries laid out with auto mode_